A chlorine-like odor in the nose during illness can happen when inflammation, congestion, or post-viral smell changes distort odor signals.

 Here are practical tips for managing unpleasant smells while healing:

-• Pursue professional help if symptoms last beyond three months.
+- Pursue professional help if symptoms last beyond several weeks, worsen, or affect eating and daily life.

 These small changes support both physical healing and emotional well-being during challenging times.